Weighted Clustering: Partitional Methods

-We investigate the behaviour of a spectral objective function, ratio-cut \cite{von2007tutorial}, on weighted data.
-Instead of a distance function, spectral clustering relies on a \emph{similarity function}, which maps pairs of domain elements to non-negative real numbers that represent how alike the elements are.
+We investigate the behaviour of a spectral objective function, ratio-cut (\cite{von2007tutorial}), on weighted data.
+Instead of a dissimilarity function, spectral clustering relies on a \emph{similarity function}, which maps pairs of domain elements to non-negative real numbers that represent how alike the elements are.
+The ratio-cut of a clustering $C$ is: